 Bárbara Arizti Martín

-Arizti combines her academic life with an intense outreach activity.
-Together with the group Celtic Airs, she has taken part in several editions of “European Researchers’ Night” (2013-2019), in the celebration of “Bloomsday” in Zaragoza (2014-2019), in the sixsession seminar “¿Quién Conoce a James Joyce?: Iniciación al universo joyceano”, held in the Teatro de las Esquinas, Zaragoza (2015), in the act “Celebrando a Yeats” (2015) and in the “Semana Cultural Irlandesa de Zaragoza” (2016, 2017), among some other concerts and poetry recitals.
+Arizti combines her academic career with an intense outreach activity.
+Together with the cultural association Celtic Airs, she has taken part in several editions of “European Researchers’ Night” (2013-2019), in the celebration of “Bloomsday” in Zaragoza (2014-2020), in the six-session seminar “¿Quién Conoce a James Joyce?: Iniciación al universo joyceano”, held in the Teatro de las Esquinas, Zaragoza (2015), in the act “Celebrando a Yeats” (2015) and in the “Semana Cultural Irlandesa de Zaragoza” (2016, 2017), among some other concerts and poetry recitals.